Harro Schulze-Boysen: Arrest and death

 On 31 August 1942, Schulze-Boysen was arrested in his office in the RLM, and his wife Libertas a few days later when she panicked and fled to a friend's house.
 After the war, the former Gestapo officer Johannes Strübing not only admitted to interrogating and torturing Schulze-Boysen, he parlayed his role in the destruction of the Red Orchestra into a successful career in West Germany's intelligence services.

 On 15 December 1942, Harro and Libertas, along with many close friends including the Harnacks, the Schumachers, Hans Coppi, John Graudenz and Horst Heilmann, were tried in the Reichskriegsgericht, the highest military court in Nazi Germany.
 The group was prosecuted by Manfred Roeder and tried by five military judges consisting of a vice admiral, two generals and two professional judges.
 Evidence was presented to the court by Roeder along with an indictment that contained a juridical estimation of the case.
 There was no jury and prosecution witnesses were Gestapo agents.
 At the end of the trial, Roeder demanded the death sentence.
 On 19 December, the couple were sentenced to death for "preparation for high treason" and "war treason".

 Harro Schulze-Boysen was executed by hanging on 22 December 1942 at 19:05 in Plötzensee Prison in Berlin.
-Libertas Schulze-Boysen was executed 90 minutes after her husband.
+Libertas Schulze-Boysen was executed by guillotine 90 minutes after her husband.

 Their bodies were released to Hermann Stieve, an anatomist at what is now Humboldt University, to be dissected for research.
 When Stieve was finished with them, their remains were taken to the Zehlendorf crematorium.
 Their final resting place is unknown.